Deploy Account Service

 5. Deploy the account service

-You will now deploy your account service to the Oracle Backend for Spring Boot and Microservices using the CLI.
+You will now deploy your account service to the Oracle Backend for Microservices and AI using the CLI.
 You will deploy into the application namespace, and the service name will be account.
 Run this command to deploy your service, make sure you provide the correct path to your JAR file.
 Note that this command may take 1-3 minutes to complete:

 uploading: /Users/atael/tmp/cloudbank/accounts/target/accounts-0.0.1-SNAPSHOT.jar